My Approach

 How the work actually works

-Most coaching operates at the level of behaviour.
-What you're doing, what you should do differently, what habits to build.
-It is a useful starting point.
-For most senior leaders, it is not sufficient.
+Most coaching operates at the level of behaviour: what you're doing, what you should do differently, what habits to build.
+It's a useful starting point.
+For most senior leaders, it isn't sufficient.

-Behaviour is downstream of something else: The mental models you operate from, the assumptions you have never examined, the patterns that were once adaptive and are no longer serving you.
-That is where this work begins - and it is why the results tend to outlast the engagement.
+Behaviour is downstream of something else - the mental models you operate from, the assumptions you've never examined, the patterns that were once adaptive and no longer serve you.
+That's where this work begins.
+And it's why the results tend to outlast the engagement.

 Grounded in psychology, not convention